CUBRID/cubrid-manual/en/sql/function/regex_fn.rst

   **Compatibility Considerations**

   In the prior version of CUBRID 11, CUBRID used Henry Spencer’s implementation of regular expressions.
-  From the CUBRID 11, CUBRID uses C++ <regex> standard library to support regular expression functions and operators.
+  From the CUBRID 11.0, CUBRID removes the Henry Spencer library and uses C++ <regex> standard library to support regular expression functions and operators.
+  From the CUBRID 11.2, CUBRID has added the Google RE2 library.
+Either C++ <regex> or Google RE2 can be used by setting the system parameter.

   \1.
 The Henry Spencer’s implementation of regular expressions operates in byte-wise fashion.
 So the REGEXP and RLIKE were not multibyte safe, they only worked as ASCII encoding without considering the collation of operands.